Driving on Autobahn

 A45: between Gambach intersection (Gambacher Kreuz) and Gießen south intersection (Gießener Südkreuz)

-A46: from Heinsberg to intersection Wanlo
+A46: from Heinsberg to the intersection at Wanlo

 A49: from Neuental to Baunatal-Süd